Vehicle Operator’s Legal Duties and Obligations Under the Alberta Traffic Safety Act

 Insurance and Registration

-Vehicle operators are not permitted to operate a vehicle that does not have valid insurance and registration.
-Vehicle operators should always have in their possession the vehicle’s registration and insurance when they are driving the vehicle.
+Vehicle operators are not permitted to operate a vehicle in Alberta that does not have valid insurance and registration.
+Vehicle operators should always have in their possession the vehicle’s registration and insurance when they are driving the vehicle in public roads in Alberta.
+Vehicles on private property, such as on a farm, do not require insurance or registration.

 The Traffic Safety Act also states that no person shall have a motor vehicle on a highway.
 This means that no person can park or have in their possession an uninsured vehicle on any public road.